INITIATIVES

 The SAFC is pleased to be making significant steps toward supporting diversity and inclusion with our Diversity and Inclusion Strategy 2022-2032.
 The strategy sets out 10-year targets for screen sector diversity, reflecting South Australian population demographics.

-SA Key Creatives funded across the SAFC’s script development funding programs
+South Australian Above-the-Line key creatives funded across the SAFC’s production and development funding

 Disability Equality Plan